egenerse/master-thesis/content/apollon_reengineering.typ

   [Lock mode does not disable node selection], [✅ Fixed], ),
   caption: [Bug feedbacks from Apollon2 Web App testing sessions.]
-)
+)<BugTableWeb>

 User feedback played a crucial role in shaping the direction of improvements.
 Beyond identifying bugs, testers also proposed valuable enhancement ideas that could significantly improve the usability and intuitiveness of the application.
 We reviewed, evaluated, and prioritized these suggestions based on user impact and implementation feasibility.
-The table below highlights the most relevant enhancement ideas along with their current status.
+The @EnhancementWeb below highlights the most relevant enhancement ideas along with their current status.

 #figure(